bitovi/academy/src/advanced-typescript/02-generics-with-constraints/generics-with-constraints.md

 > }
 > ```

+Going back to thinking of types as sets, we constrained the generic from the superset any to the subset `WithName`.

 Since Generics themselves are types, you can also constrain your generics based on other generics.
-Imagine we have a bunch of different types of Pokedex from all the different regions, each of these can be represented by a type that resembles the following shape.
+Imagine we have a bunch of different types of `Pokedex` from all the different regions, each of these can be represented by a type that resembles the following shape.

 ```ts
 type KantoPokedex = {